cythral/lambdajection/CONTRIBUTING.md

 Testing is done with NUnit, NSubstitute and FluentAssertions.
 Please use FluentAssertions wherever possible over the assertion utilities that NUnit provides.

+A minimum of 80% code coverage is required for testing, and is enforced via CI with codecov.

 ## 5. Versioning

 We use SemVer for versioning our project, and every tag pushed to the repository indicates a release (packages will automatically deploy to NuGet from tags and Github Packages everywhere else).